Learning-Based vs Human-Derived Congestion Control: An In-Depth Experimental Study: Experimental Evaluation

 \subsubsection{Fairness in a Multi-Bottleneck Topology}

-In this section, we explore how the different CC schemes behave in a multi-bottleneck setup, specifically in a \textit{parking lot} topology, which RL-based schemes have not encountered during training.
+In this section, we explore how the different CC schemes behave in a multi-bottleneck setup, which RL-based schemes have not encountered during training.
 More broadly, such multi-bottleneck scenarios bring a certain level of realism that is otherwise abstracted away when experimenting using dumbbell topologies, and it is important to see how all tested CC schemes perform in terms of fairness.
-We emulate a network with three bottlenecks, and concurrently start three flows that cross one of those bottlenecks each.
-A flow that crosses all bottlenecks is initiated $500$ RTTs in the experiment.
+We emulate a \textit{parking lot} topology with three bottlenecks, and concurrently start three flows that cross one of those bottlenecks each.
+In the experiment, a flow that crosses all bottlenecks is initiated $500$ RTTs.
 Bottleneck bandwidth is set to $100$Mbps and all flows experience the same base RTT.
 We plot the average ratio of the goodput of the multi-bottleneck flow over the highest goodput achieved amongst the single-bottleneck flows.
 We look at the final $500$ RTTs of each run.
 In Figure \ref{fig:parking_lot}, we plot ratios for all tested base RTT values (shown on the x-axis), for different buffer capacities.
 We also plot lines for max-min and proportional fairness \cite{fairnesscrowcroft}.